abhi-pixel1/bonsai/README.md

 <img src="bonsai_dark_long.png" width="800">
 </h1><br>

-# Bonsai: A Minimalist Directory Tree CLI Tool
+# Bonsai: A Minimalist Directory Tree CLI Tool & Python Library

 ## Overview
-Bonsai is a command-line interface (CLI) tool designed for working with directory structures in a clear, compact, and visual way.
+Bonsai is a command-line interface (CLI) tool and Python library designed for working with directory structures in a clear, compact, and visual way.
 It allows users to generate directory trees, save them as JSON files, load them from JSON, and compute relative paths between directories.
 The name "Bonsai" reflects the tool's ability to take something complex, like a filesystem, and represent it in an organized and elegant manner.

 ## Features
 - **Visualize Directory Trees**: Generate and display the structure of directories with optional details like file permissions and file sizes.